Architecture & Module Communication

 1. Direct cross-module imports

-// BAD — auth module imports billing module directly
+// BAD — auth module directly performs a billing side effect

 export class AuthService extends Service {